TheHongster/DND-DMing-Companion/README.md

 * Sort by ascending/descending based on specific attributes (Will be implemented in the next Demo)
 * Be able to list creatures by “turn order” (Will be implemented in the next Demo)

+## Important Diagrams:
-## The Context Diagram, Data Flow Diagram, and Major Use Cases Along With The Use Case Diagram.
+### The Context Diagram, Data Flow Diagram, and Major Use Cases Along With The Use Case Diagram:
 ### Context Diagram:
 ![Context Diagram](https://i.imgur.com/2Xsg4jO.png "Context Diagram")
 ### Data Flow Diagram: